-In addition, the Loan Review Department conducts a quarterly analysis determine the adequacy of the Allowance for Loan Losses for each of the banks.
-The aggregation of the Allowance for Loan Losses analyses for the banks provides the consolidated analysis for United.
-The Allowance for Loan Losses analysis starts by taking total loans and deducting loans secured by deposit accounts at the banks, which effectively have no risk of loss.
+In addition, United's Loan Review Department conducts a quarterly analysis to determine the adequacy of the allowance for loan losses for each of the banks.
+The aggregation of the allowance for loan losses analyses for the banks provides the consolidated analysis for United.
+The allowance for loan losses analysis starts by taking total loans and deducting loans secured by deposit accounts at the banks, which effectively have no risk of loss.
 Next, all loans with an adversely classified rating are deducted.
-The remaining loan balance is then multiplied by the average historical loss rate for the preceding five year period (1995 through 1999), which provides required minimum Allowance for Loan Losses for pass credits (component "A").
-The remaining total loans in each of the four adversely classified rating categories are then multiplied by a projected loss factor to determine the Allowance for Loan Losses allocation for adversely classified credits (component "B").
+Next, all loans with an adversely classified rating are deducted.
+The remaining loan balance is then multiplied by the average historical loss rate for the preceding five year period (1995 through 1999), which provides required minimum allowance for loan losses for pass credits (component "A").
+The remaining total loans in each of the four adversely classified rating categories are then multiplied by a projected loss factor to determine the allowance for loan losses allocation for adversely classified credits (component "B").
 The loss factors currently used are: Watch (5%); Substandard (15%); Doubtful (50%); and Loss (100%).
-The sum of components A and B comprises the total allocated Allowance for Loan Losses.
-There is no current process utilized to measure or adjust for differences between the loss factors for adversely classified loans used in the Allowance for Loan Losses analysis and actual losses charged to the Allowance for Loan Losses.
+The sum of components A and B comprises the total allocated allowance for loan losses.
+There is no current process utilized to measure or adjust for differences between the loss factors for adversely classified loans used in the allowance for loan losses analysis and actual losses charged to the allowance for loan losses.

-The difference between the actual Allowance for Loan Losses (as presented in the consolidated financial statements) and the allocated Allowance for Loan Losses represents the unallocated Allowance for Loan Losses.
-The unallocated Allowance for Loan Losses provides for coverage of credit losses inherent in the loan portfolio but not provided for in the Allowance for Loan Losses analysis.
-United and the banks determine the level of unallocated Allowance for Loan Losses primarily by assessing the ratio of Allowance for Loan Losses to total loans of peer bank holding companies and peer banks, using the Federal Reserve Uniform Bank Performance Report and other bank industry analytical publications.
+The difference between the actual allowance for loan losses presented in the consolidated financial statements) and the allocated allowance for loan losses represents the unallocated allowance for loan The unallocated allowance for loan losses provides for coverage of credit losses inherent in the loan portfolio but not provided for in the allowance for loan losses analysis.
+United and the banks determine the level of unallocated allowance for loan losses primarily by assessing the ratio of allowance for loan losses to total loans of peer bank holding companies and peer banks, using the Federal Reserve Uniform Bank Performance Report and other bank industry analytical publications.